 Caffeine and migraine have an interesting relationship.
-According to the National Headache Foundation, caffeine can help with pain relief, since “it contains properties It can even make some pain relievers work better.
-Yet for some people, caffeine a migraine trigger.
+According to the National Headache Foundation, caffeine can help with pain relief, since “it contains properties that cause the blood vessels to narrow and restrict blood flow.”
+It can even make some pain relievers work better.
+Yet for some people, caffeine is a migraine trigger.
 And becoming reliant on caffeine every day can lead to rebound headaches.

-All that said, even if you know caffeine helps fight your migraines, what can you do?
+All that said, even if you know caffeine helps relieve your migraine attacks, what can you do?
 Isn’t caffeine off limits during pregnancy?

 If you’ve been resisting the urge to reach for a cup of coffee, take comfort.
-Dr. Crystal points out that some caffeine is okay during pregnancy (rejoice!).
-“Drinking up to 12 oz. of coffee per day, or about 200mg of caffeine, is considered safe,” she says.
+Dr. Crystal points out that some caffeine is ok during pregnancy (rejoice!).
+“Drinking up to 12 oz. of coffee per day, or about 200 mg of caffeine, is considered safe,” she says.
 Still, it’s always smart to double check with your doctor before pouring yourself a cup.

 Since so many migraine treatments are off the table while pregnant, it might feel like your arsenal is running low.

-With fewer medications to turn to, lifestyle changes can make a huge difference in keeping your migraines under control while you’re pregnant.
+With fewer medications to turn to, lifestyle changes can make a huge difference in keeping your migraine under control while you’re pregnant.